Finite-time singularity of the stochastic harmonic map flow

 \subsection{Motivations}

-Effect of a noise term on the appearance of a finite time singularity has already been investigated for several stochastic PDE's, including the Schr\"odinger equation \cite{de2002effect,de2005blow} where it is shown to generate blow-up with positive probability, for any initial data.
-Some results in the same spirit have been obtained for the stochastic heat equation \cite{mueller1993blowup,mueller2000critical,dozzi2010finite}, and also for the so-called Dyadic Model \cite{romito2011uniqueness}, where the author shows in addition the ineluctability of the blow-up.
-Our work comes from an attempt to understand the effect of noise on the bubbling phenomenon for the two-dimensional Stochastic Landau-Lifshitz-Gilbert equation, for which the Stochastic Harmonic map flow is a (drastically) simplified model.
-The corresponding deterministic equation (LLG) has first arisen in \cite{landau1935theory} as a purely phenomenological model for magnetization dynamics, and later Gilbert \cite{gilbert1955lagrangian} proposed a Lagrangian formulation of the work of L.~Landau and E.~Lifshitz.
-Meanwhile, W.F.\ Brown had created in the 50's the theory of micromagnetism (see the celebrated monograph \cite{brown1963micromagnetics}), where the magnetization of a ferromagnetic material $\M\subset\R^3$ is represented as a time-dependent continuum $u:[0,T]\times \M\to\S^2$.
-Having set all physical constants to $1$, the vector field $u$ is, at equilibrium, a solution of a minimization problem for the so-called Brown energy, under the pointwise constraint $|u(t,x)|=1$, a.e.
-In this framework, the deterministic harmonic map flow from $\M$ to the unit sphere $\S^2$, namely
+The effect of a noise term on the appearance of a finite-time singularity has already been investigated for several stochastic PDE's, including the Schr\"odinger equation \cite{de2002effect,de2005blow} where it is shown to generate blow-up with positive probability, for any initial data.
+Some results in the same spirit have been obtained for the stochastic heat equation \cite{mueller1993blowup,mueller2000critical,dozzi2010finite}, and also for the so-called Dyadic Model \cite{romito2014uniqueness}, where the author shows in addition the ineluctability of the blow-up.
+Our work comes from an attempt to understand the effect of noise on the bubbling phenomenon for the two-dimensional stochastic Landau-Lifshitz-Gilbert equation (SLLG) \cite{landau1935theory,gilbert1955lagrangian}, for which the stochastic harmonic map flow turns out to be a simplified version.